Expungement & Record Sealing

 • Convictions for more than two third-degree felonies

-• Conviction for Violating a Protection Order
+• Conviction for Domestic Violence or Violating a Protection Order

-Record Sealing for Not Guilty Verdicts/Dismissals/No Bills/Pardons
+Record Sealing and Expungement for Not Guilty Verdicts/Dismissals/No Bills/Pardons

-For a misdemeanor or felony case which resulted in a not guilty verdict, a dismissal, a no bill, or a pardon, a person may apply for record sealing by filing an application with the court which heard the case.
-For a not guilty verdict or dismissal, an application for record sealing may be filed any time after the not guilty verdict or dismissal is journalized.
+To seal or expunge the records of a not guilty finding/dismissal/no bill/pardon, a person files an application with the court which heard the case.
+For a not guilty verdict or dismissal, an application may be filed any time after the not guilty verdict or dismissal is journalized.
 For a no bill, the application may be filed two years after the no bill is reported.
 For a pardon, the application may be filed any time after the pardon is granted and any pardon conditions are met.

 The Effect Of Having Records Sealed/Expunged